On view June 21, 2018 through August 12, 2018.

 June 29-30, 7 PM

-A 2018 Guggenheim Fellow, choreographer, and dancer based in Berlin, Rosenblit will debut a new work in which she inhabits five distinct characters, from a wheat farmer to Dorothy from the Wizard of Oz, through the use of costumes, props, and vivid theatrics.
+A 2018 Guggenheim Fellow, choreographer, and dancer based in Berlin, Rosenblit debuts a new work in which she inhabits five distinct characters, from a wheat farmer to Dorothy from the Wizard of Oz, through the use of costumes, props, and vivid theatrics.

 “Rosenblit, who marries conceptual ideas to a vivid sense of theater, is a playful contrarian.” – The New York Times